michael-codesjs/clockup/TECHNICAL_README.md

 ### **Infrastructure**

-**HCL** source files where we define our infrastructure.
-Our infrastructure is split into 4 modules, these are the:
+**HCL** source files where we define our global infrastructure that's known by all microservices.
+Our global infrastructure is split into the following modules:

 - **api** infrastructure, eg: AppSync GraphQL API.
 - **authentication** infrastructure, eg: Cognito User Pool, Cognito Clients.
 - **io** infrastructure for communication between our microservices, eg: SNS topics, SQS queues and EventBridge event buses.
-- **storage** infrastructure, eg: DynamoDB table and S3 buckets.
+- **storage** infrastructure, eg: DynamoDB tables and S3 buckets.

 ### **Scripts**